Best Weather Apps

 Today's forecast?
 App-y.
 Weather apps are a dime a dozen — in fact, one comes standard with all phones!
 But we've sifted through the muck and found mobile iOS apps with beautiful interfaces that'll tell you when the rains are coming and how long it's here to stay.

 From highly detailed weather reports to truly minimalist forecasts, we've got the right download for your iOS device.
-Whether you're planning for a trip or just the day ahead, here are five of the best weather apps to keep you on top of the latest meteorological conditions.
+Whether you're planning for a trip or just the day ahead, here are six of the best weather apps to keep you on top of the latest meteorological conditions.

 - Yahoo!
 Weather (free) — Yahoo! is back on the Internet with a vengeance.
 The weather app recently won Apple's 2013 Design Award, and for good reason.
 The app pulls in location-specific photos from Flickr, as well as interactive radar, satellite, heat, wind, and sunrise/sunset times.

 - Today Weather ($2) — This app is our favorite, with tons of info to satisfy weather geeks and an elegant, easy-to-use interface.
 View a highs/lows weekly forecast, a detailed hour-by-hour daily report with sunset times, or a dashboard with multiple locations.
 The app also pulls severe weather reports from national weather agencies.